EVEInsight/Insight/docs/wiki/Source-Installation.md

 ### Configuration Steps
 We now need to create Discord and CCP Developer applications.

-Open the file **Insight/default-config.ini** in a text editor or run this command if using the command line interface:
+Open the file **default-config.ini** in a text editor or run this command if using the command line interface:
 ```
-nano Insight/default-config.ini
+nano default-config.ini
 ```

 #### Discord